 The mechanical wave energy is best described as sound waves.

 To learn more about the differences and similarities between sound and audio, check out my article What Is The Difference Between Sound And Audio?

-These analog audio signals are generally amplified and passed through crossover networks before reach their drivers.
+These analog audio signals are generally amplified and passed through crossover networks before they reach their drivers.

 The speaker driver is designed, in part, with a conductive element that is to be part of a circuit that passes the AC voltage of the audio signal.

 In one way or another, this alternating current causes the driver to, in turn, produce sound waves.
 Quality driver designs will accurately reproduce the audio waveform as sound.

 We'll discuss the various types of drivers and how they are designed to convert audio into sound.
 For now, it's key to know that speaker drivers are transducers.

 For more information on speakers as transducers, check out my in-depth article titled How Do Speakers & Headphones Work As Transducers?